ShadmanRohan/shadmanrohan.github.io/_posts/2020-01-10-stumbling.md

 ---

 I was very naive in my teenage years.
 Thank god I never got what I wanted early in life.
 I would have never understood life or do anything interesting.
-My early life stumbles has taught me
-* the importance of grit
+My early life stumbles have taught me * the importance of grit
 * to question norms
 * seek happiness from the little things in life
 * view life from my death bed and live accordingly.

 I feel I can experience life in full spectrum now.